 So much of what we ask our students to do in reading and writing workshop involves risk.
 BIG risk.
 Letting people see your reading and writing abilities, asking questions when you don’t understand something and sharing your ideas for writing are all things that could lead to other people judging you and maybe even deciding that you are stupid.

-Sometimes our students weigh up the perceived risks in reading and writing workshops and decide they are scarier than the perceived benefits, this can lead to undesirable behaviours and/or disengagement.
-(Think of the student in your class who refuses to write anything because they are petrified of misspelling).
+Sometimes our students weigh up the perceived risks in reading and writing workshops and decide they’re scarier than the perceived benefits; this can lead to undesirable behaviours and/or disengagement (think of the student in your class who refuses to write anything because they are petrified of misspelling).

 We can create THE most perfect structures, activities and lesson plans and facilitate THE best minilessons, guided sessions and debriefs, but if none of this sits on a foundation of strong, caring and supportive relationships, all of it will be for nothing.

 In my experience, the more students know about each other, the more supported they feel and the more likely they are to take healthy risks in the classroom.

 So, what are some of the things we can do right from the first week of school to build a warm, inclusive and risk-supportive environment in our classrooms?